TobiasPiontek/NauticNavigation/README.md

 <img src="./BenchmarkData/BenchmarkPictures/8m_median_case.png" alt="drawing" width=80%>
  <br/>

+---

 <br/>

+## Discussion
+- All three Benchmark runs show an average performance gain of about 200%.
+Also node pulls out of heap have overall descreased to about 20% of the dijkstra amount.
+- The best-case runs show a straight line and have a very small time consumption
+    - This is because the A star heuristic performs best on straight lines, as more paths can be excluded right away
+- The worst case runs show extrem long curvy paths that lead to long running times.
+    - running time of astar can be 50% larger as dijkstra. <br/>
+    I assume that a more efficient heuristic calculation could solve that problem really well
+    - Even in worst case the a star algorithm uses about 20% nodes less than dijkstra
+- The median case is the most interesting one for me
+    - They show reasonable complex routes but have a performance increase of about 500% to 600%

 ---
+# Project requirements

 #### Task 1: Understand OSM Data Structures
 - As a first step, we need to get to know how the data is organized inside OSM.we are primarily interested in “nodes” and “ways”.
     - Resources